uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 - A dispatching mechanism for `operations`_.
 Based on a descriptor type, an operation executes a particular algorithm implementation.

-- Aggregator of meta-parameters.
-Descriptor provides an interface for setting up meta-parameters in compile-time or run-time.
+- An aggregator of meta-parameters.
+It provides an interface for setting up meta-parameters at either compile-time or run-time.

 - Object that carries state of the algorithm.
 In the general case, descriptor is stateful object whose state changes after applying an operation.